Strategic Workforce Planning: what are the challenges for organisations?

 • The prospective of tomorrow’s jobs for the company via sectorial analyses and the measurement of automatable tasks.

-• Structured management to close the gap between current and future resources (skills development, recruitment, mobility, promotions and talent management).
+• Structured management to bridge the gap between current and future resources (skills development, recruitment, mobility, promotions and talent management).

 • Assistance in arbitrating economic investments with regard to skills development (e.g. POEC / POEIC).